jmwislez/fli3d/README.md

 <img src="https://github.com/jmwislez/fli3d/blob/master/Hardware/Structure/fli3d%20full%20v4.2%20-%201.png" width="800px">

-The name is obviously derived from "Fri3d Camp", and hints to the "Chinese electronics" used to build it.
+The name is obviously derived from "Fri3d Camp", and from the fact it's "flight hardware".

 I have been working in the space industry for more than 20 years now, and this included design, building, testing and operations of payloads on Shuttle missions and ISS.
 Basically I used this experience and the typical approaches here, but doing everything myself instead of collaborating in large teams.

 ## Overview

 The Fli3d payload has roughly the size of a toilet paper roll, and weighs less than 100g.
-Hardware costs for one unit are below 25 euros.
+Hardware costs for one v1 unit are below 25 euros.
 The payload is intended for launch on a microrocket with minimally a B-motor.
 The payload contains the following:
   - a 3D-printed structure and fairing
   - an ESP32 minikit MH-ET microprocessor board, running custom software (developed in Arduino IDE) to control all Fli3d subsystems and transmit live telemetry and receive commands over WiFi
   - an MPU6050 accelerometer/gyroscope sensor unit for determining accelerations and orientation